-Dan and Beth Bird are no strangers to Kansas University, and their legacy of philanthropic support, leadership, and service in so many different colleges and programs is impressive indeed.
+Dan and Beth Bird are no strangers to Kansas State University, and their legacy of philanthropic support, leadership, and service in so many different colleges and programs is impressive indeed.
 In 1964 Dan and Beth gave their first \$10 gift to K-State.
-Dan was originally from Anthony, Kansas, and earned his degree in 1962 in animal husbandry, changed animal later sciences and industry.
+Dan was originally from Anthony.
+Kansas, and earned his degree in 1962 in animal husbandry, later changed to animal sciences and industry.
 Beth (Wilson) Bird was from La Crosse, Kansas, and attended K-State earning her degree in 1961 in business administration.